londonhackspace/CNC/README.md

 1. any CNC admin:

     1. turn on / reset the machine you want to be (re)installed.
-Hit key so that boot options come up (F12 for the machine used for 'boxfordcnc');
+Hit key so that boot options come up (it is F12 for the machine that is being used for 'boxfordcnc');

     1. boot: